enhancedformysql/The-Art-of-Problem-Solving-in-Software-Engineering_How-to-Make-MySQL-Better/Preface.md

 Several individuals have been crucial in the writing of this book by reviewing drafts and offering feedback.
 I am especially grateful for the contributions of Hongshen Wang, Jinrong Ye, Riyao Gao, and Haitao Gao.
 Naturally, I take full responsibility for any remaining errors or contentious opinions in this book.

-Finally, my deepest gratitude to my family, whose unwavering support has been indispensable throughout this nearly three-month writing journey.
+Finally, my deepest gratitude to my family, whose unwavering support has been indispensable throughout this nearly six-month writing journey.
 You are the best.

 [Next](Part1.md)